Grand Trunk Western 5629: Second retirement

 Jensen later planned to use No. 5629 to pull an excursion on April 25, 1971, over the Penn Central (PC) mainline between Chicago and Logansport, and the K-4-a was moved to PC's Ex-Pennsylvania Railroad (PRR) diesel service yard outside the Chicago Union Station.
 Despite tickets being sold out, the excursion was cancelled at the last minute, as a result of issues over arranging passenger cars for the run, and several ticket-buyers of the excursion did not receive refunds.

 In late 1977, Jensen fell down the stairs at a three-story apartment building while helping a friend move a refrigerator to the third floor.
 The incident left Jensen critically injured, and after being hospitalized, he could no longer afford to pay rent to the places where he was storing his remaining equipment.
-He subsequently tried to negotiate with several railroads around Chicago to have No. 5629 stored on their property, but they all rejected his requests.
+Being an ordinary working man, Jensen subsequently tried to negotiate with several railroads around Chicago to have No. 5629 stored on their property, but they all rejected his requests.
 As a last resort, he reached an agreement with the financially-struggling Rock Island Railroad (RI), and they allowed the locomotive to be stored inside their deteriorating roundhouse at the Burr Oak yard in Blue Island, Illinois.